The narrator and protagonist. Esther, an orphan, becomes the housekeeper at Bleak House when she, Ada, and Richard are taken in by John Jarndyce.

 Life long friend of John Jarndyce who visits Bleak House.
 Involved in a property dispute with his neighbour, Sir Leicester Dedlock.
 Dickens based Boythorn on his highly litigious personal friend, the poet and writer Walter Savage Landor.

 Sir Leicester’s lawyer.
 Scheming and manipulative, he seems to defer to his clients but relishes the power his control of their secrets gives him.
 He learns of Lady Dedlock’s past and tries to control her conduct, to preserve the reputation and good name of Sir Leicester.
-He is murdered, and his murder gives Dickens the chance to weave a detective plot into the closing chapters of the book.
+He is murdered, which gives Dickens the chance to weave a detective plot into the closing chapters of the book.